brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 ### 2024 [Mixture-of-Depths: Dynamically allocating compute in transformer-based language models](https://arxiv.org/abs/2404.02258)

-As background, remember that we mentioned before that MoEs work by subdividing the problem domain into smaller problems that are solved individually by different experts.
-Now think that, not all problems require the same amount of effort to train a model accurately.
-This is explored in this work, via **Conditional computation**, a technique that "tries to reduce total compute by expending it only when needed".
-Here, "the network must learn how to dynamically allocate the available compute by making decisions per-token, in each layer, about where to spend compute from the availablebudget" - where this compute budget is a total number of FLOPs pre-defined beforehand by the user and remains unchanged throught the execution.
+Remember that MoEs work by subdividing the problem domain into smaller problems that are solved individually by different experts.
+In this paper, they claim that not all problems require the same amount of effort to train a model accurately.
+To that extent, they introduce **Conditional computation**, a technique that "tries to reduce total compute by expending it only when needed".
+Here, "the network must learn how to dynamically allocate the available compute by making decisions per-token, in each layer, about where to spend compute from the availablebudget" - where this compute budget is a total number of FLOPs.

-In this work, for every token, the model decides to either apply a computation (as in the standard transformer), or skip the computation and passing it through a residual connection (remaining unchanged and saving compute).
-Moreover, contrarily to MoE, the **routing is applied to both the feedforward network and the multi-head attention**.
+For every token, the model decides to either apply a computation (as in the standard transformer), or skip the computation and passing it through a residual connection (remaining unchanged and saving compute).
+Moreover, contrarily to MoEs, the **routing is applied to both the feedforward network and the multi-head attention**.
 In the multi-head routing, the router will not only decide on which tokens to update, but which tockens are made available to attend to.
 "We refer to this strategy as Mixture-of-Depths (MoD) to emphasize how individual tokens pass through different numbers of layers, or blocks, through the depth of the transformer".
-In practice: (1) the user picks a fixed compute budget beforehand; (2) during training, for every input, the router produces a scalar weight (importance) per token; and (3) we pick the top-$$k$$ tokens per sentence per block to participate in the transformer block computation. $$k$$ is a hyper-parameter that defined the max number of tokens passed to a block, thus the computation graph and tensor sizes remain static throughout the execution.
-As $$k$$ is set to be smaller than the sentence length, MoD allows one to trade off between performance and speed, while achieving a high level of accuracy for a given compute budget.
+In practice, during training, for every input, the router produces a scalar weight (importance) per token.
+The gating picks the top-$$k$$ tokens per sentence per block to participate in the transformer block computation. $$k$$ is a hyper-parameter that defined the max number of tokens passed to a block, thus the computation graph and tensor sizes remain static throughout the execution.
+Setting $$k$$ allows one to trade off between performance and speed, for a given compute budget.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/Mixture_of_Depths.png"/>